Illustration by Edpuzzle Staff

 The fourth and final station is usually reserved for collaboration, where students pair up to complete a math game together.

-In Susie’s case, she sometimes creates Edpuzzle tutorial videos with directions on how to play a math game.
+In Susie’s case, she sometimes creates Edpuzzle tutorial videos with directions on how to play a math game for her offline station.
 This is a great way to give students a chance to see the game in action before attempting it themselves!

 Station Rotation in Middle and High School